-You only have a short time to make your first impression, and that impression can last forever- make sure it’s a good one!
-You appearance can tell another person a great deal about you, so follow these guidelines when selecting what to wear for interviews, and networking opportunities with alumni or prospective employers.
+During an interview, you have limited time to make a first impression.
+Your appearance and dress can reflect how you present yourself as an employee.
+Follow these guidelines when selecting what to wear for interviews, and networking opportunities with alumni or prospective employers.

 Women: A two-piece pant or skirt suit in black, charcoal, navy, or another dark color, a blouse with a collar (not low cut or sheer), and dark, closed-toe shoes are preferred.
 When choosing shoes, it is preferable to have a low to moderate heel to avoid the lack of professionalism that comes from limping or wobbling due to shoe discomfort or impracticality.
 Jewelry and makeup should be conservative and worn in moderation.
 Minimize or avoid the use of perfume in order to avoid triggering an allergic reaction in your interviewer.

 Men: A two-piece suit in black, charcoal, navy, or another dark color, a tie (solid color or a simple pattern), a white or conservatively colored dress shirt (button all buttons), and dark dress shoes are preferred.
 Make sure you wear the correct color of socks with your with your suit – white socks do not look good with a dark suit.
 Minimize or avoid the use of cologne to prevent triggering an allergic reaction in your interviewer.